 - Installation must be performed by an authorized dealer or specialist.
 Improper installation can cause water leakage, electrical shock, or fire.
 (In North America, installation must be performed in accordance with NEC and CEC requirements by authorized personnel only.) - Installation must be performed according to the installation instructions.
 Improper installation can cause water leakage, electrical shock, or fire. - This air conditioner shall be installed in accordance with national and local wiring regulations. - Contact an authorized service technician for repair or maintenance of this unit. - Only use the included accessories, parts, and specified parts for installation.
 Using nonstandard parts can cause water leakage, electrical shock, fire, and can cause the unit to fail. - Install the unit in a firm location that can support the unit's weight.
 If the chosen location cannot support the unit's weight, or the installation is not done properly, the unit may fall and cause serious injury and damage. - Install drainage piping according to the instructions in the installation manual.
-Improper drainage may cause water damage to your home and property. - Do not install the unit in a location that may be exposed to combustible gas leaks.
-If combustible gas accumulates around the unit, it may cause a fire. - Do not turn on the power until all work has been completed. - When moving or relocating the air conditioner, consult experienced service technicians for disconnection and re-installation of the unit.
+Improper drainage may cause water damage to your home and property. - For units that have an auxiliary electric heater, do not install the unit within 3 feet (1 meter) of any combustible materials. - Do not install the unit in a location that may be exposed to combustible gas leaks.
+If combustible gas accumulates around the unit, it may cause a fire. - Do not turn on the power until all work has been completed. - When moving or relocating the air conditioner, consult experienced service technicians for disconnection and re-installation of the unit. - Be careful when opening or closing valves below freezing temperatures.
+Refrigerant may spurt out from the gap between the valve stem and the valve body, resulting in injuries.